microscopic-image-analysis/geosss/README.md

 ## Development

 The package is maintained by [Poetry](https://python-poetry.org/).
-To install this package and its dependencies in a dedicated virtual environment using poetry, please do the following
+To install this package and its dependencies in a dedicated virtual environment, please do the following

 ```
 git clone https://github.com/ShantanuKodgirwar/geosss